 Director: Liz Scarbrough

-The Tutoring & Learning Center (TLC) provides academic coaching, academic success strategies workshops, Peer-Assisted Learning (PAL) sessions, study group assistance, Supplemental Instruction, tutoring services and reading placement testing at Towson University.
+The Tutoring and Learning Center (TLC) provides academic coaching, academic success strategies workshops, Peer-Assisted Learning (PAL) sessions, study group assistance, Supplemental Instruction, and tutoring services at Towson University.
 The TLC is a comprehensive academic support program and university-wide resource serving the undergraduate student population.
 The mission is to support TU’s retention efforts by teaching the necessary skills and strategies to help students become successful and independent learners.
 We provide student-centered services for improving academic performance, as well as other supplemental educational opportunities.
 All services are free of charge.

 The Strengths Quest Inventory by Gallup is also available.
 It is designed for college-age students to assess their top five talents and identify ways to apply their talents academically.

 Academic success strategies workshops are offered each term and address the topics such as goal setting, time management, note-taking, reading and comprehension strategies, memorization, testing strategies, and exam preparation.
 Individual appointments can be scheduled for academic coaching upon request.

 PAL sessions are small group study sessions facilitated by experienced peer tutors.
 Each session is focused on a specific topic students find challenging and allows time for practice.
 PAL sessions are available for select business, mathematics and science courses.